Dikshant-Mahawar/Face-Mask-Detection/README.md

    - Run all the code blocks sequentially.

 3. **Results**
-   - The results of ML classifiers and the CNN model will be displayed in the notebook.
+   - The results of traditional techniques and U-NET will be displayed in the notebook.